Description View DetailsView Instructions View Customer Reviews

 Don't Let Cold Hands Keep You From Riding!

 Bar Mitts are a cold weather bicycle accessory that helps keep hands warm and comfortable in the cold, rain, snow or wind.
 Bar Mitts stay secure on the handle bars while riding allowing your hands to slide in and out without difficulty.
-Braking and shifting is also easily accomplished.
+Braking and shifting is also easily accomplished with these handlebar mitts.

 - Helps keep hands warm and comfortable in the cold, rain, snow or wind